Pylons/pyramid/docs/narr/renderers.rst

 After you do this, :app:`Pyramid` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.

-To override the default mapping in which files with a ``.pt`` extension are rendered via a Chameleon ZPT page template renderer, use a variation on the following in your application's startup code:
+To change the default mapping in which files with a ``.pt`` extension are rendered via a Chameleon ZPT page template renderer, use a variation on the following in your application's startup code: